 table of content

-In order to locate another person, you may apply for a registration disclosure about this person’s main residence.
+In order to locate another person, you may apply for a registration disclosure about a clearly identifiable person.
 Only people who can produce an order for execution against the requested person can request information about dates of birth.

 There is the option of filing an application for non-disclosure of personal information.
 A legitimate interest must be demonstrated for this.
 Examples include those who can demonstrate legitimate concerns about retaliation or cases involving incognito adoptions.
 Where a non-disclosure of personal information is in place, no registration disclosure will be provided.